Changissnz/caricature_of_the_modern_American_savage/README.md

 as opposed to Mongoloid or Negroid or Slavic savage, is that the norms of the US are relatively more commercial than many other nations.
 The commercial legacy of the US indeed made for a lot of misonceptions about it.
 Some nations did or do believe that the US was nothing more than a merchant's state, but these nations will not be specifically named here.
+With commerce, the erection,propagation, and maintenance of supply chains comprise cause for the inevitable one equilibrium of few bosses and many workers, these workers in some cases even regarded as "slaves", an archaic viewpoint but one that is as relevant as the degree of servitude and bondage of worker by boss.